Learn how to use the government reference price to compare electricity plans.

 What is the reference price?

-It's a benchmark electricity price set by the government.
+The reference price is a benchmark electricity price set by the government.
 It makes it easier to compare electricity prices between different energy retailers.

-The reference price for each area will also differ depending on your tariff type (explained below).
+Different parts of Australia have different reference prices because energy usage and distribution costs vary area to area.
+The reference price for each area will also differ depending on your tariff type.

 The information on this page applies to NSW, South-East QLD and SA only.